Caddie

 In golf, a caddie (or caddy) is a companion to the player, providing both practical support and strategic guidance on the course.
 Caddies are responsible for carrying the player’s bag, managing clubs, and assisting with basic course maintenance like repairing divots and raking bunkers.
-Their role extends well beyond these physical tasks, going into emotional and behavioural moral support.
-Whether at local clubs, public courses, or prestigious tournaments—caddies offer valuable insight on course strategy, advising on everything from club selection to reading greens and evaluating weather conditions.
-They often serve as a steadying presence, offering encouragement and helping players maintain focus under pressure.

-Caddies are trusted for their course knowledge, adaptability, and close understanding of a player’s game, and their role is integral at every level of play.
-In professional and amateur golf alike, caddies often build lasting partnerships with players, developing a rapport that contributes to overall performance.
+Caddies may also offer insight on course strategy, such as club selection, reading greens, and evaluating weather conditions.

 Other nicknames for the role are looper or jock.

 Etymology

 The Scots word caddie or cawdy was derived in the 17th century from the French word cadet and originally meant a student military officer.
 It later came to refer to someone who did odd jobs.
 By the 19th century, it had come to mean someone who carried clubs for a golfer, or in its shortened form, cad, a man of disreputable behaviour.

 History

-The first recorded use of a caddie was in Edinburgh in 1681 by the future James VII of Scotland when taking part in the first international golf contest.
+The first recorded use of a caddie was in Edinburgh in 1681 by the future James VII of Scotland when participating in the first international golf contest.